How to Install Nextcloud on Ubuntu

 lamp-server task to install all of them at one go:

-sudo apt install lamp-server^ php-zip php-mbstring php-dom php-gd php-curl
+sudo apt update sudo apt install -y lamp-server^ php-zip php-mbstring php-dom php-gd php-curl

-In Apache, you should also enable the rewrite, env, headers, dir and mime modules.
+After the installation completes, you should enable the rewrite and headers modules.
 This is necessary for Nextcloud to work correctly.

 Then restart Apache for the changes to take place: